theforeman/theforeman.org/plugins/katello/nightly/upgrade/smart_proxy.md

 The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ page.version }}

 {% highlight bash %}
-foreman-installer --scenario capsule --upgrade\
+foreman-installer --scenario foreman-proxy-content --upgrade\
-                  --certs-tar ~/mycapsule.example.com-certs.tar\
+                  --certs-tar ~/myproxy.example.com-certs.tar\
                   --certs-update-all --regenerate --deploy
 {% endhighlight %}

 **Congratulations!
-You have now successfully upgraded your Capsule to {% if page.version %}{{ page.version }} For a rundown of what was added, please see [release notes](/plugins/katello/{{ page.version }}/release_notes/release_notes.html).{% else %}the latest nightly{% endif %}!**
+You have now successfully upgraded your Smart Proxy to {% if page.version %}{{ page.version }} For a rundown of what was added, please see [release notes](/plugins/katello/{{ page.version }}/release_notes/release_notes.html).{% else %}the latest nightly{% endif %}!**

-If for any reason, the above steps failed, please review /var/log/foreman-installer/capsule.log -- if any of the "Upgrade step" tasks failed, you may try to run them manaully below to aid in troubleshooting.
+If for any reason, the above steps failed, please review /var/log/foreman-installer/foreman-proxy.log -- if any of the "Upgrade step" tasks failed, you may try to run them manaully below to aid in troubleshooting.